flipacholas/Architecture-of-consoles/TRANSLATIONS.md

 I hope I don't sound bossy with this, I'm actually very grateful to anyone that helps me improve the site!

-Finally, don't forget to sign the [authors log] with your name and, again, feel free to give me a shout if you need help.

 ## Keeping up-to-date

 It's not very often, but I may add some new content to an existing article that has been translated already.
 In this case, I can only maintain English, Spanish and Catalan translations.
-For the rest of languages, crowdin can notify previous translators whenever there's new changes detected.
+For the rest of languages, Crowdin can notify previous translators whenever there's new changes detected.

-As a rule of thumb, please check beforehand that the article you are interested in translating doesn't have many issues logged, this way you'll see which ones are meant to stay as they are.

 Thanks!